 These days crossbows can also include ergonomic grips and foregrips to enhance the shooting experience even more.
 It’s also more comfortable to hold for longer periods of time.

+Finally, you’ll need to select a bolt (arrow) type.
+Crossbow bolts can vary in weight, size, material, and tips.
+Bolts can be made up of wood, carbon, aluminum, or composite materials and feature mechanical or fixed (one-part) tips.
 Included with your newly bought crossbow, you’ll find some arrows.
 Arrows or bolts are a very important part of the crossbow.
 Using the wrong arrow can result in damage to your crossbow or even the possibility of hurting yourself.

 Not only do you need to look for the correct length, but you also need to check what nock a crossbow needs to fire and the straightness of the arrow for accuracy.